Visiting the Garifuna Coast On Roatan, Honduras

 Before I arrived in Roatan I had no idea what Garifuna people were.
 I'm going to attempt to explain it below.
 Please know I mean no disrespect if I get anything wrong.

-The Garifuna people are are mixed race group that have desceneded from people from West Africa, the Caribean Islands and Central Africa.
+The Garifuna are are mixed race group that have descended from people from West Africa, the Caribbean Islands and Central Africa.
 Some time after their arrival in the Caribbean, some also mixed with the local Amerindian population to become the Garifuna people of today.
-As well as being in Honduras, the Garifuna live across the Caribbean from Dominica to Trinidad and the Lesser Antilles.

 If I understand it correctly, the Garifuna were brought to Roatan by the English.
 5000 Garifuna were exiled (for racial reasons) and half of those were shipped to Roatan.
 Roatan was way too small to support even that number of Garifuna.
 After petitioning the Spanish authorities a lot were then relocated to Spanish colonies and spread across the Caribbean coast, and into Nicaragua and Belize.